 On Friday, March 27th, 1964, the ground in Alaska shook.
 It didn’t just shake – the earthquake was a 9.2 on the Richter scale –

 “My beauty was my curse, so-to-speak.
 It created an impenetrable shield between people and who I really was, and made people view me in only

 Portland, under the leadership of Dr. Esther Pohl, was the only city on the West Coast that didn’t have any deaths from bubonic plague.

 Sarah and Angelina Grimke: Born to a Slave-Owning Family in the South, They Became Prominent Abolitionists

-Sarah and Angelina Grimke were white sisters who were some of the earliest leaders of the movement to end slavery in the United States.
-Unlike
+Sarah and Angelina Grimke were white sisters who were some of the earliest leaders of the abolishment movement.

 During the 30s, the Germans controlled most of the most popular sports unequivocally: race car driving.
 German drivers, in state-of-the art Mercedes cars, armed with

 Nawal El Saadawi never held back on speaking her mind – even when doing put her into prison and made her the target of rage

 Queen Nzinga: The Portuguese sold her people into slavery – so she went to war Queen Nzinga is one of several groundbreaking women featured in

 Karl M. Baer was born as Martha, in 1885 Germany – and he was buried in 1956 in Bat Yam (Israel), as Karl M. Baer.